Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 Delete a **local** branch:   `git branch -d branch-name`
 This pulls your branch from origin if you do not have it locally:   `git checkout -b branch-name origin/branch-name`

+**Merging** branches: this means integrating changes from another branch into your current local head branch.
+First, you switch to the branch that should receive the changes, and then you execute the merge command with the branch that contains the changes you want to merge.
+By merging, you combine all the changes on the branches in one commit.
+* git switch main
+* git merge new-feature

 Safely **merging** a branch: go onto the branch you want merge into, then merge in your chosen branch using the following command:
 `git merge branch-name --no-commit --no-ff`
 (the --no-commit does not automatically commit the branch after merging and --no-ff does not fast forward the branch you're merging into).

+**Rebasing** branches: this is an alternative way to integrate changes from another branch in your current local head branch.
+There will be one continuous line of commits, no diverging into two branches.
+* git switch branch-that-receives-changes
+* git rebase branch-that-contains-desired-changes
+The changes are added into the commit timeline as one history of commits.

+**Comparing** branches: `git log branch1..branch2` will show a log of the commits that are present in branch2 but not in branch1.
+This can also be done between a local and a remote branch: `git log origin/main..main` will show the commits that are in the local main branch and not in the remote origin/main branch.

 ### Renaming master branch to main
 Manually set upstream so that you do not get branch 'main' set up to track remote branch 'master' from 'origin'.